ZiCog/xoroshiro/README.md

 #### Prerequists

-To build Verilog from the SpinalHDL sources install the Scala Build Tool, sbt, as per the instructions in the SpinalHDL documantation.
+To build Verilog from the SpinalHDL sources install the Scala Build Tool, sbt, as per the instructions in the SpinalHDL documentation.
-To run the testbench also install Verilator.
+To run the testbench also install the Verilator.

 #### Generate Verilog